docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-When true, the text layer shows a fill.
+When true, the Text layer shows a fill.
 Access the ``fillColor`` attribute for the actual color.
 When false, only a stroke is shown.

 **Type**